 2Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Compensatory Mathematics may be taken only if a credit-bearing Math course is taken in the same school year.
 CCR Mathematics Grade 8, Ready for High School Mathematics, and Foundations of Algebra cannot be taken after a student has received a Carnegie unit in the CCR Algebra I course.
 The Ready for High School Mathematics course shall only be available for 8th grade or 9th grade students.
 Foundations of Algebra shall only be available for 9th grade students.
-MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematical Studies I, and IB-DP Mathematical Studies II are allowable mathematics courses higher than Algebra I for IB students.
-Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I and Cambridge IGCSE Extended Sequence may be accepted in lieu of Integrated Math I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
+MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematical Studies II, and IB-DP Mathematical Studies II are allowable mathematics courses higher than Algebra I for IB students.
+Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
 If used for a mathematics unit, AP Computer Science Principles cannot then also be used for science or computer science unit.
 For approved Career and Technical course substitutions see Appendix A-12.

-3One (1) of the four (4) required Carnegie units for science may be in AP Computer Science Principles.
+3One (1) of the three (3) required Carnegie units for science may be in AP Computer Science Principles.
 If used for a science unit, AP Computer Science Principals cannot then also be used for a mathematics or computer science unit.
 For approved Career and Technical course substitutions see Appendix A-12.
 Coordinated Science I or Cambridge IGCSE Biology may be accepted in lieu of Biology.
+The following courses may be accepted for a science credit above Biology: Project Lead the Way Principles of Engineering; Project Lead the Way Engineering Design and Development; Project Lead the Way Human Body Systems; Project Lead the Way Medical Interventions.